Naturkart-miljodir/nk-uv-demo/README.md

 ## Getting Started

-The **nk-uv-demo** package provides a python project built with uv.
-You can install this package from [Test PyPI](https://test.pypi.org/project/nk-uv-demo/) or pull the containerized version from [GHCR](https://github.com/naturkart-miljodir/nk-uv-demo/pkgs/container/nk-uv-demo).
+The **nk-uv-demo** package is a minimal package with a single function that prints the package name.
+You can install this package from [Test PyPI](https://test.pypi.org/project/nk-uv-demo/) or pull the containerized version from [GHCR](https://github.com/miljodir-naturkart/nk-uv-demo/pkgs/container/uv-demo).
+The main purpose of this repository is to explore development tools and observe the CI/CD pipeline in action.
+To get started, follow the steps in the [Development Workflow](#development-workflow) section..

 ### Installation